charlesfleche/charlesfleche.net/content/article/2025-08-30-building-usd-on-debian/en.md

 The final file layout will look like:

 - `~/opt/OpenUSD-v25.08` is the final installation folder
-- `~/opt/OpenUSD-v25.08.environment` is be a sourceable script to set up the necessary environment variables to run the USD tools
+- `~/opt/OpenUSD-v25.08.environment` is a sourceable script to set up the necessary environment variables to run the USD tools
 - `~/tmp/OpenUSD` for the source code
 - `~/tmp/build-OpenUSD` for the temporary build files